 Priority Registration Guidelines for DSS

-It is often important for students with disabilities to enroll in specific sections of a course to accommodate their disability.
-They may need to arrange for interpreter services, participate in DSS curriculum, or coordinate other accommodations.
-In addition, the actual process of registration can be especially difficult and stressful for many students with disabilities.
+Many students with disabilities benefit from enrolling in specific sections of a course to accommodate their disability.
+They also may need to arrange for interpreter services, participate in DSS curriculum, or coordinate other accommodations.
 As a result, DSS offers priority registration to qualified students.

 How to use registration

 Priority registration usually occurs during the 2 or 3 days before the "early" registration dates listed in the course schedule.
-If DVC has your email address, you should receive a registration email to informing you of your registration Drop-ins.
+Students should receive a registration email to informing them of their registration dates and times.
+This information can also be found on Insite a few weeks prior to the start of registration.

 DSS counselors will be available for drop-in advising during the priority registration period.
-It is always advisable to schedule an appointment to discuss your next term's schedule as early in the term as possible since appointment times are especially hard to arrange once registration has begun.
+Students who wish to meet with them for an appointment to discuss the next term's schedule or to complete an education plan should request one as early in the term as possible.

 Priority registration policy